xxfoundation/elixxir-Local-Testnet/README.md

 to `results/`.

-### Team Only
+### Additional Set-Up

-You will need to add a personal access token to your env vars to download binaries from the CI.
+You will need to add a personal access token to your environment vars to download binaries via the `download_cmix_binaries.sh`.
 You can generate one [here](https://gitlab.com/-/profile/personal_access_tokens), giving it the "api" scope.
 Please add the following to your `~/.zshrc` or `~/.bash_profile` depending on your shell (You could most likely find out what shell you're using by running `echo $0` in the terminal).